muhammadeid172/minimus_exercise/README.md

 # Dasel CVE-2026-33320 vulnerability patch: Packaging and Testing

-This is an exercise as part of the hiring process at Minimus
+This is an exercise as part of the hiring process at Minimus.
+Summarized build and run instructions can be found in `solution/NOTES.md`.

 ## Overview